IwoHerka/great-cs-papers/README.md

 used in game-playing programs).
 We conclude that since modularity is the key to successful programming, functional programming offers important advantages for software development.

+### Out of the Tar Pit - B. Moseley, P. Marks - 2006

+_Abstract_: Complexity is the single major difficulty in the successful development of large-scale software systems.
+Following Brooks we distinguish accidental from essential difficulty, but disagree with his premise that most complexity remaining in contemporary systems is essential.
+We identify common causes of complexity and discuss general approaches which can be taken to eliminate them where they are accidental in nature.
+To make things more concrete we then give an outline for a potential complexity-minimizing approach based on functional programming and Codd’s relational model of data.